-Harrison Young is the Knoxville Ambassador for the Dramatists Guild of America and the Literary Manager for the Tennessee Stage Company.
+Harrison Young (he/him) is the Tennessee Regional Rep for the Dramatists Guild of America and the Literary Manager for the Tennessee Stage Company.
 As a Theatre graduate from the University of Tennessee-Knoxville and Improvisation alum from the Peoples Improv Theater-NYC, he has performed in many comedies and new works which taught him how to write his own comedies.

-His writing credits for productions and readings include: ONLINE FIGHTING (Game Play Festival at the Brick Theater, Peoples Improv Theater, New Play Festival at the Tennessee Stage Company, Farragut High School, Gibbs High School, Wild Thyme Players, Pandora's Dream Productions); A COCAINE COMEDY (Peoples Improv Theater, New Play Festival at the Tennessee Stage Company); MAKING IT UP (Treehouse Theater, Peoples Improv Theater); SECRET DISCLOSURES (series at the Treehouse Theater); GRANDMA'S DEATH DISH (Tiger Lily Theatre, Chance Residential Center); ASKING FOR A FRIEND (Santa Monica Theatre); NO PROPS (Tiger Lily Theatre); ALASKAN ASSASSINS (Tiger Lily Theatre); ASPHALT AND ASPHYXIATION (Tiger Lily Theatre); and THE INCONSEQUENTIAL CUPCAKE!
+Writing credits for productions and readings* include: ONLINE FIGHTING (Game Play Festival with the Brick Theater, Living Room Theatre*, New Play Festival with the Tennessee Stage Company, Farragut High School, Gibbs High School, Wild Thyme Players); SECRET DISCLOSURES (series at the Treehouse Theater); GRANDMA'S DEATH DISH (Tiger Lily Theatre, Chance Residential Center); ASKING FOR A FRIEND (Santa Monica Theatre); NO PROPS (Tiger Lily Theatre); ALASKAN ASSASSINS (Tiger Lily Theatre); ASPHALT AND ASPHYXIATION (Tiger Lily Theatre); and THE INCONSEQUENTIAL CUPCAKE!
 (Bad Theater Fest at St. Paul's Theater).
-In addition, he wrote select scenes for THE GREAT VANISHING (Skeleton Rep) and co-wrote the play RAFT (Phoenix Theatre Company*, PRIDE at Home*, New Play Festival at the Tennessee Stage Company).
+In addition, he wrote select scenes for THE GREAT VANISHING (Skeleton Rep) and co-wrote the play RAFT (Phoenix Theatre Company*, PRIDE at Home*, New Play Festival with the Tennessee Stage Company).
 His playwriting was most recently featured with a scene in LIVE FROM THE ANARCHIST JURISDICTION (One-Minute Play Festival with the Dramatists Guild of America).

-His performing credits include new plays like the world premieres of THE HUNGRY HEART (Carpetbag Theatre) and HOPPY'S TRUNK (New Play Festival at the Tennessee Stage Company).
-He also created new shows weekly with the Treehouse Theater's improv house-team VICE CREAM.
+Performing credits include new plays like the world premieres of THE HUNGRY HEART (Carpetbag Theatre) and HOPPY'S TRUNK (New Play Festival with the Tennessee Stage Company).
+He also created new shows weekly with the Treehouse Theater's longform improv house-team VICE CREAM.
 He was most recently featured story-telling on the WORLD Channel in an episode of STORIES FROM THE STAGE, filmed at the Cumberland County Playhouse.

 "RAFT can be admired on a number of levels, most assuredly as a tremendously demanding and revealing vehicle for two actors."